awsdocs/aws-freertos-docs/doc_source/userguide/ota-mqtt-freertos.md

 This section describes the general requirements for using MQTT to perform over\-the\-air \(OTA updates\)\.

 ## Minimum requirements<a name="ota-mqtt-freertos-min-requirements"></a>
-+ Device firmware must include the necessary FreeRTOS libraries \(MQTT, OTA Agent, and their dependencies\)\.
++ Device firmware must include the necessary FreeRTOS libraries \(coreMQTT, OTA Agent, and their dependencies\)\.
 + FreeRTOS version 1\.4\.0 or later is required\.
 However, we recommend that you use the latest version when possible\.

 ## Configurations<a name="ota-mqtt-freertos-config"></a>